Medically Reviewed By

 What are the symptoms of stage 4 mesothelioma?

-Stage 4 mesothelioma symptoms continue worsening, with many patients experiencing a high-grade fever, night sweats, difficulty swallowing, anemia, coughing up blood, and face or arm swelling.
-Some of the early-stage symptoms, like difficulty breathing and fluid buildup, continue and may get more severe.
+The symptoms of stage 4 mesothelioma include high-grade fever, night sweats, difficulty swallowing, anemia, coughing up blood, and face or arm swelling.

-Stage 4 mesothelioma has an average life expectancy of 8-11 months.
+People with stage 4 mesothelioma can live many years depending on factors such as their overall health, treatment, and their cell type.
+Typically, stage 4 mesothelioma has an average life expectancy of 8-11 months.
 Each case is different and may present a better prognosis than the average.
-For instance, your cell type may affect your life expectancy.
-The same is true for your age, gender and overall health.

-How often do people have stage 4 mesothelioma?
+How often are people diagnosed with stage 4 mesothelioma?

 What are the treatment options for stage 4 mesothelioma?